ZimbiX/brendan-weibrecht-resume/README.md

 ### PDF

 To best preserve formatting, use Google Chrome.
-Open the HTML in Chrome, and print with headers & footers disabled.
+Open the HTML in Chrome, and print with headers & footers disabled, and all margins set to 5mm.

 ### Microsoft Word